madalinoprea/magneto-debug/README.md

     Eliminate a possible cache problem by disabling all caches.
 Try to determine if there are any customizations that have removed `before_body_end`.

 # Change Log
+- **1.5.0**
+    - Adds nicer way to present rendering tree
+    - Adds support to capture e-mails even when Aschroder_SMTPPro or Ebizmarts_Mandrill are installed
+    - Minor UI tweaks for layout panel
+    - Fixes listing of database layout updates
 - **1.4.1**
     - Minor fixes for Magento Enterprise (website restrictions, Full Page Cache debug menu item)